-Like remembering the person you lost your virginity to, you’ll never forget your first skate video.
-For me, it was Baker 3.
+You’ll never forget your first skate video, and for me, it was Baker 3.
 I always found myself replaying Spanky’s part over and over – I don’t know if it was the Morrissey song, the ‘fits, or his actual trick selection, but something about that part always got me pumped to go skate the curb in front of my house and try some shitty manuals at the cringy age of 12.

 I followed Spanky’s career closely from then on, studying any little web clip or full part he would push out.
 A few years down the road, I watched one of my childhood heroes go through a severe burn accident and a rocky patch in his life that culminated in him temporarily losing his pro status on Baker.